dshawul/NebulaSEM/README.md

 #### Pitz-Daily test case

-A second, more beautiful images for the Pitz and Daily test case using LES is shown below.
+Another test case, namely the Pitz and Daily, solved using LES is shown below.
 You can see the formation of eddies at the backward facing step and later convection towards the outlet.